Yukimimiya/SoAMusic/README.md

 # SoAMusic
 ABC music scores for Shroud of the Avator.

-This project has 2 step.
+This project has 2 steps.
 Firstly, create nomal ABC score using ABC Explore or EasyABC, such as standard Editor/Player.
 Secondly, it arrange to use SoA.
 Because ABC engine on SoA has some uniq specifications, So it can not play normal version of ABC scores.